-Professional soccer matches are held on Saturdays and Sundays from October to May at the Stadio Olimpico, Via Dei Gladiatori.
+Professional soccer matches are held on Saturdays and Sundays from September to May at the Stadio Olimpico, Via Dei Gladiatori.
 Rome has two soccer teams: Roma (red and yellow) and Lazio (light blue and white).
-Tickets can be bought at the Roma Stores for Roma games.
-One is located conveniently at the Trastevere Station and another one at Piazza Colonna.
-You can also purchase tickets at many tabacchi stores that carry the "Lottomatica machine" that can issue soccer tickets.
-Lazio team tickets are sold at "ORBIS", on piazza dell'Esquilino, 37.
+Tickets for Roma games can be bought at the Roma Stores by showing the original passport.
+Bar Baffo at the Trastevere Station sells tickets for soccer games.